karatelabs/karate/README.md

 ```cucumber
 * call read('my-function.js')
 ```

+Refer to this directory in the [karate-demo](karate-demo) to see examples, and how calling with 'shared scope' is different from when you use a variable assignment: [karate-demo/headers](karate-demo/src/test/java/demo/headers)

 ### HTTP Basic Authentication Example
 This should make it clear why Karate does not provide 'out of the box' support for any particular HTTP authentication scheme.
 Things are designed so that you can plug-in what you need, without needing to compile Java code.
 You get to choose how to manage your environment-specific configuration values such as user-names and passwords.